ecmwf/polytope/docs/index.md

 !!! important
     Note that Polytope reads only the user-requested data, instead of whole fields.
 Importantly, this implies a significant decrease of the I/O usage when reading data from a datacube.

 Polytope feature extraction consists of the algorithm itself, and the service that uses the algorithm to extract features from ECMWF datacubes.
-Details on the service can be found the Polytope service <a href="./Service/Overview">Overview</a>.
-While details on the algorithm can be found on the polytope algorithm <a href="./Algorithm/Overview/Overview">Overview</a>.
+Details on the service can be found in the Polytope service <a href="./Service/Overview">overview</a>, while details on the feature extraction algorithm can be found on the <a href="./Algorithm/Overview/Overview">Polytope algorithm overview</a>.

-To learn more about how to use Polytope, refer to the <a href="./Service/Quick_Start">Quick Start</a>.
+To learn more about how to use Polytope, refer to the <a href="./Service/Quick_Start">Quickstart page</a>.
 In particular, see the Quickstart page for a step-by-step example of how to use the Polytope software.
 For a more in-depth explanation of how Polytope achieves its feature exctraction, refer to the <a href="./Algorithm/Developer_Guide/Overview">Developer Guide</a>.

 !!!
 Warning